Solny Adalsteinsson

 Yehuda Ben-Shahar

-Primary geographic interest: Global
+Primary geographic area(s) of interest: Global

 John R. Bermingham Jr.